Boulder Valley School District

 Reporting Expectations

 Mandatory Reporting.
-Because all School District employees are required to report actual or suspected sexual harassment or retaliation, any such information a Complainant shares with any School District employee cannot remain confidential from law enforcement and/or child protection agencies.
+Because all School District employees are mandatory reporters and must immediately make a report if there is reasonable cause to know or suspect that a child has been subjected to abuse or neglect, including acts of sexual violence, certain kinds of information a Complainant shares with any School District employee cannot remain confidential from law enforcement and/or child protection agencies.
 In the school setting, a Complainant can determine whether to proceed with a formal Complaint and can receive supportive measures regardless of their decision to pursue a formal Complaint.

 Privacy.
-The School District is committed to protecting the privacy of all individuals involved in the reporting and resolution processes under this Policy regulation.
-The School District will make reasonable efforts to protect the privacy of participants in an informal resolution or grievance process, in accordance with applicable law, while balancing the need to gather information and to take steps to eliminate sexual harassment, prevent its recurrence, and remedy its effects.
+The School District is committed to protecting the privacy of all individuals involved in the reporting and resolution processes under this Policy regulation and will make reasonable efforts to protect privacy, in accordance with applicable law, while balancing the need to gather information and to take steps to eliminate sexual harassment, prevent its recurrence, and remedy its effects.

 Amnesty.
 BVSD encourages the reporting of misconduct and crimes by students, employees and witnesses.
 Sometimes, Complainants or witnesses are hesitant to report to School District officials or participate in grievance processes because they fear that they themselves may be in violation of certain policies, such as underage drinking or use of illicit drugs at the time of the incident.
-To encourage reporting and participation in the process, the School District maintains a policy of offering parties and witnesses amnesty from minor policy violations related to the incident.
+To remove barriers to reporting and encourage participation in the process, the School District maintains a policy of offering parties and witnesses amnesty from minor policy violations related to the incident.
 Amnesty does not apply to more serious allegations such as physical abuse of another or illicit drug distribution.
-In determining whether to offer amnesty, the Title IX Coordinator will consider factors such as: the nature and severity of the policy violation; the age of the individual; the impact on the health and safety of the individual and the school community; and the best interests of the school community.
+In determining whether to offer amnesty, the School District will consider factors such as: the nature and severity of the policy violation; the age of the individual; the impact on the health and safety of the individual and the school community; and the best interests of the school community.

 Filing a Complaint

-A Complainant, or a parent or guardian with the legal right to act on the Complainant’s behalf, may file a complaint in person, by mail, or by electronic mail, by using the contact information in AC-E-1.
+A Complainant, or a parent or guardian with the legal right to act on the Complainant’s behalf, may file a Formal Title IX Complaint in person, by mail, or by electronic mail, by using the contact information in AC-E-1 or by submitting a Policy AC-E2 reporting form.
 A report may be made at any time (including during non-school hours) by using the telephone number or email address, or by mail to the office address, listed for the Title IX Coordinator.

 Complaints must include a detailed description of the alleged sexual harassment, the date(s), the full names of the parties involved, and any witnesses.
 Complaints must be filed in writing and signed.
 Forms are available on the School District’s website, through administration at every school, and from the Title IX Coordinator(s).
 Assistance in preparing complaints is available through the Title IX Coordinator or building administration.